treeman/jonashietala/posts/2014-11-27-extracting_schedule_information_from_timeedit.markdown

 tags: Programming
 ---

-At [liu][] we use [timeedit][] to track our schedules.
+At LIU we use timeedit to track our schedules.
 Recently they updated their interface and improved some parts.
 It's now possible to create a prenumeration of a collection of courses exported as `csv` which can then be imported to other calendar apps.
 But they also started to obfuscate their urls.

 This is the schedule for a single course `TGTU49` in the interval "now - 2015-01-17":